refinedev/refine/documentation/tutorial/authentication/user-identity/index.md

 :::simple Note

-Our fake REST API returns "John Doe" as the user's name, regardless of the token we send.
-This is just for demonstration purposes.
+For the purpose of demonstration, our fake REST API returns "John Doe" as the user's name, regardless of the token sent.

 :::

-Now we've set up with the basic authentication flow, in the next step, we'll be learning about how to integrate it with our data provider.
+At this point, we've set up with the basic authentication flow, in the next step, we'll be learning about how to integrate it with our data provider.

 </Sandpack>